-All currently available breast implants consist of an outer casing (the ‘shell’ or ‘wall’) and an inner filler material.
+All breast implants consist of an outer casing (the ‘shell’ or ‘wall’) and an inner filler material.
 This inner filler can be saline (salt water), silicone gel or a combination of both.

-Breast implants also differ in a number of other ways: their shape (round or ‘tear drop’), their surfaces (smooth, textured or polyurethane foam covered) and finally their size and projection (the amount by which they project forwards).
+Breast implants also differ in a number of other ways: their shape (Round or ‘Tear-Drop’), their surfaces (Smooth or Textured) and finally their size and projection (the amount by which they project forwards).

 Round Breast Implants

-- Sometimes the preferred shape to restore upper breast volume lost through breast-feeding or weight loss.
+- Are sometimes the preferred shape to restore upper breast volume lost through breast-feeding or weight loss.

 - Can be inserted through any incision location.

-- Being perfectly round, rotation cannot produce any deformity of breast shape.
+- Being perfectly round, implant rotation cannot produce any deformity of breast shape.

 ‘Tear-Drop’ Breast Implants